What does this tool do?

 Where does this information come from?

-Typical salary data is from the U.S. Department of Labor’s Bureau of Labor Statistics, Occupational Employment Statistics Survey, May 2019.
+Typical salary data is from the U.S. Department of Labor’s Bureau of Labor Statistics, Occupational Employment and Wage Statistics Survey, May 2020.

 Information on licensed occupations is gathered in each state by Labor Market Information units under a grant from the U.S. Department of Labor.